 - b.)
 It IS natural for parents to try to soothe a crying baby and quite natural to rock the baby to sleep.
 Ezzo calls these loving actions “negative sleep props.”
 (Page 56) That is an interesting choice of words: a “prop” implies an unnatural, artificial add-on used to support a structure.

 “Carefully consider the long-term negative effects of sleep props.”( Page 58)

 Again on page 158 we find another interesting choice of words:

 “Why choose a prop?
-Instead, confidently establish a basic routine to naturally and beautifully enhance restful sleep.”a.
+Instead, confidently establish a basic routine to naturally and beautifully enhance restful sleep.”i.
 “Why choose a prop?”
 This implies conscious decision-making, as if parents have chosen to go against nature to add an unnatural “extra” to the baby’s life.
 But nursing, rocking, cuddling or sleeping with baby - the so-called "props" - are the things parents around the world do naturally to soothe babies – quite instinctively.

-b.
+ii.
 “Establish a basic routine” This schedule does not naturally occur.
 A daily routine may occur but the decision to regulate the baby’s feeding time, wake time, and sleeping times in a specific order and according to the clock takes planning ahead.

-c.
+iii.
 Finally he says the routine will “naturally and beautifully enhance restful sleep.”
 Notice that the things parents naturally do are called “props,” and the schedule imposed on the baby is labeled “Natural and beautiful.”!

 It appears that you CAN actually "train" babies the "natural" way; the secret is to alter the meaning of words to suit your purposes!!!